brikkenco/blueshoe24/README.md

-# THE Insights — Landing Page
+# blueshoe24 — Landing Page

-A desktop landing page concept for [Times Higher Education Insights](https://www.timeshighereducation.com/), built as a single-file HTML/CSS/JS prototype.
+A desktop landing page concept for blueshoe24, built as a single-file HTML/CSS/JS prototype.

 ## Features